pablodecm/phd_thesis/src/104_chapter_4.md

 classification-based summary statistic is used in place of $\boldsymbol{x}$.
-This theoretical observation will be observed in practice in [Chapter @sec:inferno], where a new technique to construct summary statistics, that is not based on classification, t but account for the effect of nuisance parameters is presented.
+This theoretical observation will be observed in practice in [Chapter @sec:inferno], where a new technique to construct summary statistics, that is not based on classification, but accounts for the effect of nuisance parameters is presented.

 ### Particle Identification and Regression